thiagoAciely/learningGit/README.md

 # First file on commit on GIT COURSE

+README file

+## Subtitle

-simple file MODIFIED 3 on a branch
+simple file MODIFIED 3 on a branch, BAD CONFLICT